rustbits/rustbits/README.md

 - 👋 Hi, I’m @rustbits
 - 👀 I’m interested in computers
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning Rust

 <!---
 rustbits/rustbits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.